pingcap/docs/sql-statements/sql-statement-explain-analyze.md

 ### Point_Get

-The execution information from a `Point_Get` operator will typically contain the following:
+The execution information from a `Point_Get` operator will typically contain the following information:

 - `Get:{num_rpc:1, total_time:697.051µs}`: The number of RPC requests (`num_rpc`) of type `Get` sent to TiKV and the total time-consuming(`total_time`) of all RPC requests.
 - `ResolveLock:{num_rpc:1, total_time:12.117495ms}`: When reading data encounters a lock, TiDB has to resolve lock first before reading data.
 Generally, it will appear in the scene of read-write conflict.